MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 ### Use `echo` command

 Although `--debug` tells you exactly what the Azure CLI is interpreting, a second option is to return the value of an expression to your console.
-This method is very helpful when verifying the results of `--query` that is covered in detail in [tutorial step 3]().
+This method is very helpful when verifying the results of `--query` that is covered in detail in [Use variables in commands](./get-started-tutorial-3-use-variables.md).

 # [Bash](#tab/bash)